rudra333pratap333/Audio-Denoising/README.md

 # Audio-Denoising
-Audio file denoising from different background unwanted sounds.
+Audio wave denoising from different background unwanted sounds using deep learning, CNN and took the help of Librosa for processing the audio file.